vorner/vorner.github.io/index.md

 ## About me

 * An average European, living in Prague.
-* I'm a programmer (sometimes a computer magician, working with all colours of magic, including black).
+* A programmer (sometimes a computer magician, working with all colours of magic, including black).
-* I like climbing.
-Maybe I'll write a post comparing Rust and climbing one day.
+* A climber.
+Maybe I'll write a post comparing Rust to climbing one day.
+* I suffer from chronic lack of free time.
+* Huge fan of the „Ha ha only serious“ attitude.
 * And yes, self-appointed member of the Rust Evangelism Strike Force.
-* I suffer from chronic lack of free time.

 ## About the pages

-These were thrown together quite fast (see above).
+These were thrown together quite fast (see above to know why).
 I also do have my [personal web pages](https://vorner.cz/en), but they are really outdated and fell into disrepair.
 You can have a look, if you really like a retro design.
+So I decided not to use them for now, before I get around to doing something with them.

-This is here mostly for the technical stuff, like Rust.
+This is here mostly for the technical stuff (like Rust).